Corporate Governance

 (Note) The table listed above is not a comprehensive listing of the full range of knowledge and experience the directors have.

-The Unitika Board of Auditors is composed of four auditors: Shigeru Sugisawa (chairman), Akio Toyoda, Tetsuaki Fukuhara (outside auditor), and Makoto Sano (outside auditor).
-These auditors audit and monitor management, such as the management policies, execution of business operations, and preservation of property in accordance with standards including the relevant laws and regulations, the Unitika Articles of Incorporation, and provisions, etc.
+The Unitika Audit & Supervisory Board is composed of three auditors: Shinsuke Nakano (chairman), Makoto Sano (outside A & SB Member), and Kenichi Murase (outside A & SB Member).
+These members audit and monitor management, such as the management policies, execution of business operations, and preservation of property in accordance with standards including the relevant laws and regulations, the Unitika Articles of Incorporation, and provisions, etc.

-The Unitika Nominating Committee and Remuneration Committee are each composed of three directors: Minoru Furukawa (outside director) as the Committee Chairman, Shuji Ueno, and Noriko Ishikawa (outside director).
-These committees deliberate matters concerning the appointment and remuneration of management (executive officers) and the nomination of candidates for directors and auditors, and then report their recommendations to the Board of Directors (for auditor candidates, after approval from the Board of Auditors).
+The Unitika Nominating Committee and Remuneration Committee are each composed of three directors: Minoru Furukawa (outside director) as Committee Chairman, Shuji Ueno, and Noriko Ishikawa (outside director).
+These committees deliberate matters concerning the appointment and remuneration of management (executive officers) and the nomination of candidates for directors and auditors, and then report their recommendations to the Board of Directors (for auditor candidates, after approval from the Audit & Supervisory Board).
 This is how these committees are working to ensure the integrity and improve the transparency of matters related to executive officers and determining their remuneration.

 Meeting Number of times held